wernerd/gstzrtp/README.md

 ## Building

-__NOTE: this is a pre-alpha version for testing only!__
+__NOTE: This is a beta version for for testing and start production coding!__

 The only prerequisits the build GStreamer ZRTP are:

 - openSSL development environment
 - a C and C++ compiler (tested with gcc and g++)
 - installed GStreamer base including development environment.
-Make sure you have also gstreamer-rtp installed.
+Make sure you have also gstreamer-rtp package installed.
 - This plugin uses `cmake` to generate the build files.

 The use `git clone` to get the sources from github and change into the gstZrtp